-XRF Boot Camp for Conservators is a series of focused workshops on the fundamentals of X-ray fluorescence spectroscopy and data interpretation, developed and carried out in partnership with the Institute for the Preservation of Cultural Heritage at Yale University.
-Its aim is to provide training and resources that will improve the use of handheld XRF instruments for the study of cultural heritage.
+XRF Boot Camp for Conservators was a series of focused workshops on the fundamentals of X-ray fluorescence spectroscopy and data interpretation, developed and carried out in partnership with the Institute for the Preservation of Cultural Heritage at Yale University.
+Its aim is to provide training and resources to improve the use of handheld XRF instruments for the study of cultural heritage.

 As such, X-ray fluorescence (XRF) spectroscopy has arguably become the most widely employed analytical technique in the scientific examination of works of art.
 The recent proliferation of relatively inexpensive and easy-to-use handheld spectrometers has resulted in this technique being adopted by an increasingly large number of institutions.

 However, in many cases the responsibility for operating the instrument – and interpreting the data – falls to conservation professionals, who may or may not have sufficient scientific background or access to training to enable them to correctly apply the technique or accurately interpret the results.